10-3-pursuit/lab-user-experience-and-design/case-study.md

 3. **Strategic Placement**: Consider strategically placing the shopping cart icon in a more visible and accessible location on the page, such as the top-right corner.

+## Conclusion
+Enhancing the visibility and engagement of eBay's shopping cart icon is a critical step towards improving user experience and potentially boosting business outcomes.
+By addressing this issue, eBay can reduce cart abandonment rates, increase sales, and ultimately create a more user-friendly and satisfying shopping experience for its users.
+Moreover, it highlights the importance of continually evaluating and adapting the user interface to meet the evolving needs and expectations of its users.